Lex-2008/python-gtmetrix2/docs/intro.rst

 where ``api_key`` is your GTmetrix API key.

-Account lets you start tests, like this:
+Object of this class lets you start tests, like this:

 .. code-block:: python